Knowledge Base

 on the Resource Interchange File Format (RIFF), which stores audio files

 in indexed "chunks" and "sub-chunks."
-RIFF is in turn based on the earlier
+RIFF is in

-Interchange File Format (IFF), established by Electronic Arts in 1985
+turn based on the earlier Interchange File Format (IFF), established

-for use in electronic gaming.
-Apple's version, known as Audio Interchange
+by Electronic Arts in 1985 for use in electronic gaming.
+Apple's

-to the common roots of these various audio formats, however, the audio
+in 1988 for Macintosh computers.
+Due to the common roots of these various

-files will play on any computer system, IBM or Apple.
-It is so wide
+audio formats, however, the audio files will play on any computer system,

-spread today that it is called a standard PC audio file format.
-A Wave
+IBM or Apple.
+It is so wide spread today that it is called a standard

-file is identified by a file name extension of WAV.
-Used primarily in
+PC audio file format.
+A Wave file is identified by a file name extension

-PCs, the Wave format has been accepted as a viable interchange medium
+of WAV.
+Used primarily in PCs, the Wave format has been accepted as

-for other computer platforms, such as Macintosh.
-This allows content
+a viable interchange medium for other computer platforms, such as Macintosh.

 What is WMA format?